 Addressing the matter involved performing procedures and evaluating audit evidence, in connection with forming our overall opinion on the consolidated financial statements.
 We obtained an understanding of Management's process and evaluated the design of controls over developing its estimate of accrued and prepaid clinical trial expenses, including the process of estimating the expenses incurred to date based on the status of the clinical trials.
 Our procedures also included, among others, reading agreements and contract amendments with vendors, consultants and clinical research organizations and clinical site agreements in connection with conducting clinical trials, and evaluating the significant assumptions described above and the methods used in developing the clinical trial estimates and re-calculating the amounts that were unpaid and prepaid at the balance sheet date.
 We confirmed contractual commitments and amounts completed, paid and unpaid directly with the third parties involved in performing the clinical trial services on behalf of the Company.
-We also made direct inquiries of financial and clinical Company personnel regarding the contract amount including change orders, status and progress to completion of clinical trials, and current estimate of expenses incurred to estimates previously made by management.
+We also made direct inquiries of financial and clinical Company personnel regarding the contract amount including change orders, status and progress to completion of clinical trials, amounts paid to date under each contract, and description of future commitments.
+We also assessed the historical accuracy of management's estimates, and compared the current estimate of expenses incurred to estimates previously made by management.